unoplatform/uno/doc/articles/features/working-with-assets.md

 Because the `custom` qualifier doesn't have any special meaning on UWP, we have to interpret its value manually.

-On iOS and Android, Uno.UI's `RetargetAssets` task automatically interprets these values and exclude unsupported platforms.
+On iOS and Android, Uno.UI's `RetargetAssets` task automatically interprets these values and excludes unsupported platforms.

 On UWP, you must add the following code to your `App.xaml.cs` constructor: